keywords - aluminum paint mcu aluthane.

 http://www.epoxyproducts.com/5_urethane.html

 This stuff works even better than they claim it does.
-I first tried it on a vinyl top of a old Pontiac Bonneville (w/455 engine) that was mechanically sound but the top leaked like a sive due to rust under the vinyl.
+I first tried it on a vinyl top of a old Pontiac Bonneville (w/455 engine) that was mechanically sound but the top leaked like a sieve due to rust under the vinyl.
 The options were fiberglass the top to seal the vinyl or paint over it.
 I tried aluthane, it worked. it water proofed it with two coats, and even looks + decent.
 Now I have a high speed tow vehicle that ride four in comfort and pull my 21 foot cc.

 I have also used aluthane on boat trailers and the floor on my small aluminum row boat.
 As I said it is even better than they claim it is.